annaschechter/chat-websocket-practice/README.md

 Chat Websocket Practice is the week seven project at Makers Academy.
 In this week we learnt how to build simple applications in node.js using express and web-sockets.
 Specification
 -------------
-Chat Websocket Practice is an online tutorial which explains how to use node.js web sockets in order to build a basic chat application with the following functionality:
+Chat Websocket Practice is an online tutorial which explains how to use io sockets in order to build a basic chat application with the following functionality:
 * users can post messages online
-* the message is displayed instanteneously
+* the message is displayed on the screen instanteneously
-* and is broadcast to other users
+* the message is broadcast to other users

 Languages and Tools
 -------------------